Belviq and Belviq XR (lorcaserin) are weight-loss pills that were pulled off the U.S. market after a study found an increased risk of cancer.

-When the U.S. Food and Drug Administration (FDA) approved Belviq (lorcaserin) in June 2012, it was the first weight-loss medication approved in the United States in 13 years.
+When the FDA approved Belviq (lorcaserin) in June 2012, it was the first weight-loss medication approved in the U.S. in 13 years.
 Its manufacturer (Arena Pharmaceuticals) and marketer (Eisai Co., Ltd.) did not start selling Belviq until June 2013.

 Belviq works by influencing serotonin, a neurotransmitter in the brain that makes a person feel full and satisfied after eating a meal.
 Belviq makes a person feel full sooner, which can help them eat less food and lose weight, in conjunction with healthy eating and exercise.
 In clinical studies, patients who took Belviq for one year lost between 3% and 3.7% of their body weight.

 Belviq Approved Despite Unknown Long-Term Risks